sriramster/openslate/docs/deployment.md

 docker compose pull && docker compose up -d
 ```

-### 2. Upgrade to the $12 droplet
+### 2. Upgrade to a larger plan

-2 GB RAM — enough to compile.
+2 GB RAM or more, enough to compile.
 Simplest approach but costs more per month.

 ### 3. Use swap space